-On March 28, 1976, he gave me “sannyas” and new name, Anand Milarepa, explaining that Milarepa was a yogi/saint who lived in Tibet during the tenth century AD and that I find the book called “The One Hundred Thousand Songs of Milarepa” and tune into it.
+On March 28, 1976, he gave me “sannyas”.
+And, a new name: Anand Milarepa.
+He explained that Milarepa was a yogi/saint who lived in Tibet during the tenth century AD; and that I should find the book called “The One Hundred Thousand Songs of Milarepa” and tune into it.

-On January 19, 1990, the master left-his-body.
-Shortly before, he dropped his name, asking that people refer to him simply as “Osho”, a word used to describe someone who has become one with the oceanic experience of existence.
-Since this time, my connection with him has deepened and expanded.
-His light shines throughout my inner and outer world like a rainbow — always bringing new insights, new understandings and greater ecstasies.
-My disciplehood has become what he himself would call a “Great Affair” – a love affair with the whole Existence.
+On January 19, 1990, the master left his body.
+Shortly before this, he dropped his name and asked people to refer to him simply as, “Osho”: a word used to describe someone who has become one with the oceanic experience of existence.
+Since this time, my connection with him (or should I say myself) has both deepened and expanded.
+By this, I mean his light shines throughout my inner and outer world like a rainbow — always bringing new insights, new understandings, and greater ecstasies.
+My disciple-hood has become what he himself would call a Great Affair: a love affair with the whole of Existence.

 Osho continues to be the greatest inspiration in my life.
 I am and will be forever grateful to him.
-To this day, I experience him at the core level of my being.
-The longing that took me to his feet so many years before continues to take me ever deeper within myself.
-It is an eternal voyage of self discovery.
+To this day, I experience him at the core of my being.
+The longing that took me to his feet so many years before continues to bring me ever deeper within myself.
+It is an eternal voyage of self-discovery.

-My music reflects my understanding of love and meditation.
+My music reflects my personal understanding of love and meditation.
 Its themes are universal and can be appreciated by all fellow travelers on the Path.

-In Osho’s vision, we are only on this beautiful planet to celebrate and rejoice the great mystery of life – with our songs, our dances, our silences of the heart.
-As humanity moves into the twenty-first century, this message could never be more relevant.
+For, in Osho’s vision, we are on this beautiful planet for one thing only: to celebrate and rejoice in the great mystery of Life — with our songs, our dances, our silences of the heart.
+This message could never be more relevant as humanity moves into the twenty-first century.